Times to suspect a spinal injury (symptoms, causes, signs of spinal injury)

 diving or jumping mishap or entering water from a height, involving an embankment, jetty, pier, bridge, cliff or tower

-(People jump from a tall rock in a lake miles into the wilderness (and miles from quick help) in Grand Teton National Park.
+(People jump from a tall rock/cliff at the edge of a lake miles into the wilderness (and miles from quick help) in Grand Teton National Park.

 “At approximately 3:30 p.m. on Monday, (August 8, 2022) Teton Interagency Dispatch Center received a call from a party reporting their friend, a 22-year-old female, had hurt her back after she jumped into Phelps Lake from the rock feature known as “Jump Rock.”
 The patient was unable to walk more than a few steps.
 Park rangers were flown via the Teton Interagency helicopter to Phelps Lake to evaluate the patient … “)